andrewayyman/AIProject_Intelligent-Connect-6-Game/README.md

 An intelligent player for the Connect-6 game, utilizing the Minimax Algorithm, Alpha-Beta Pruning, and Heuristic Functions.
 Connect-6 is an extended version of Connect Four, played on a 19x19 grid where the objective is to connect six markers in a row horizontally, vertically, or diagonally.

+## Project Context

+This project was developed as part of a group assignment for an AI course in the third year at the Faculty of Computer Science & Artificial Intelligence.

 ## Table of Contents

 - [Minimax Algorithm Implementation](#minimax-algorithm-implementation)